lifeike/Zallat-backend-Feike-Li/README.md

 1. Carbon dioxide emission quantity from some state from some year
    > http://localhost:8080/api/getseriesByState?year=2000&state=California
-2. total tax that the state government paid in that period.
+2. Total tax that the state government paid in that period.
    > http://localhost:8080/api/getPaynum?from=2003&to=2006&state=California
-3. (**Bonus**) state that has the highest CO2 emission in a given period
+3. (**Bonus**) State that has the highest CO2 emission in a given period

 - cloud data platform: mongo atlas
 - 5 datasets: Alabama/Alaska/Arizona/Arkansas/California